 In general, water enough so that your soil is faintly moist, but not wet.
 If the soil is too wet, you risk fungal growth and root damage.

-Faq about indoor marijuana
+Faq about indoor marijuana grows with soil

 Here is our list of top picks for indoor growing: Super Skunk Automatic, White Widow Automatic, Sour Diesel Auto, Super Silver Haze Autoflowering, and Northern Lights Automatic.

 What are the best feminized strains to grow indoors?

 Here is our list of top 5 fem strains to grow indoors: Blue Dream, Big Bud, THC Bomb, Chocolope, and LSD

 What are the best indoor strains for yield and potency?

 There are many strains that can produce high yields with great potency, here are some examples: Big Bud, Power Plant, Super Silver Haze, and Green Crack